 Before adding any oils to the bath make sure you close the bathroom door so that you can keep as much of the scent in the room as possible.

 These bath oils will keep up to one year in coloured glass bottles (as direct sunlight can degrade the essential oil), depending on the expiration of ingredients used.
-If any ingredient used in bath oil expire before one year, that expiration date should be used.
+If any ingredient used in bath oil expires before one year, that expiration date should be used.

 DIY Foaming Shower and Bath Oil